 Tech Awareness Before Separation

 While many separations are amicable, there is no guarantee that the status quo holds for the duration of the negotiations.
-The more difficult the issues under consideration and the perceived disparity of shared value of property, the greater the risk to your quality of life.
+The more difficult the issues under consideration and the perceived disparity of shared value of the property, the greater the risk to your quality of life.

 Being aware of potential risks to shared technology and the possible consequences arising from the joint ownership of certain devices can help to reduce that fear.